mykhailor-aim/drawio-github/DARK-MODE.md

 This will change the SVG according to the current *system* setting.
 The light and dark color variables in the CSS can be changed to reflect the containing page.

-Here is an example that will be render in dark mode in GitHub markdown depending on the system setting:
+Here is an example that will render in dark mode in GitHub markdown depending on the system setting:

 ![Diagram with dark mode support](diagram-light-dark.svg)

+The modified SVG can be seen <a href=" https://github.com/jgraph/drawio-github/blob/master/diagram-light-dark.svg?short_path=32540fb" target="_blank">here</a>.